 And when we refer to ketamine therapy, this isn’t a rave.
 Or going out to the desert.
 These therapies are conducted by professionals in safe and secure settings.
 While you may think of the drug as something from the black market, the DEA has actually categorized it as a Schedule III drug.
 Which puts it on the same level as Tylenol and codeine.

-If you think this type of therapy could help you, then we suggest giving it a try.
+If you think this type of therapy could help you, then we suggest giving it a try after speaking with your physician.
 Don’t let the stigma of what this drug has been used for stop you from getting the help you need.
 And as always consult your doctor before any decisions.